ColorfulSoft/System.AI/UPDATES.md

 # Here are the latest news about Torch.NET

+* [10.11.2019] torch.Tensor.backward(Tensor gradient) have been implemented. torch.nn.functional.conv2d.forward have been optimized.
 * [07.11.2019] Fixed minor bugs.
 Fixed a bug in the index property setter of the tensor.
 * [05.11.2019] Added a base class of the optimizer.
 Added tensor.requires_grad_(bool requires_grad = true) method.
 Added methods nn.Module.train and nn.Module.eval.
 * [04.11.2019] Functions torch.sin, torch.cos, torch.sinh, torch.cosh, torch.exp have been added.